pirsch-analytics/docs/content/account/create-an-account.md

 ---
 title: "Create an Account"
-date: 2021-01-16
+date: 2022-05-20
 draft: false
 weight: 1
 description: "Getting started with Pirsch only takes a couple of minutes, see how to do it."
 ---

-You need to have an account to access non-public dashboards and add your domains.
-To create a new account, follow the steps below.
-We only require you to enter your full name and email address.
-Should you decide to continue using Pirsch after your 30-day free trial, you need to add your address and payment details.
+You need to have an account to access non-public dashboards and add your websites.
+To create an account, follow the steps below.
+We only require you to enter your name (does not need to be your real name) and email address.
+Should you decide to continue using Pirsch after your 30-day free trial, you will have to add your address and payment details on the billing page.

 1. visit [pirsch.io/signup](https://pirsch.io/signup)
-2. enter your full name, email address, and confirm that you're human
+2. enter your email address and click *Continue*
 3. confirm your email address by clicking on the link inside the email that has been sent to you
-4. on the confirmation page, enter your password, and accept the [privacy policy](https://pirsch.io/privacy) and [terms and conditions](https://pirsch.io/terms)
+4. on the confirmation page, enter your name, password, and accept the [privacy policy](https://pirsch.io/privacy) and [terms and conditions](https://pirsch.io/terms)

 And you're done!
 You can now start adding your first domain and integrate Pirsch into your website.
 Make sure you read our [getting started]({{<ref "get-started/_index.md">}}) articles.